the-kompany/gobol/language_reference.md

 MOVE CORRESPONDING RECORD1 TO RECORD2 //this will match the field names up between the two record structures and copy all the fields from RECORD1 that have the same names in RECORD2

+the Python "set" function is very useful for de-duping data and would be a useful function in Gobol.

 ## Some Pseudo Code
 This example reads a tab delimited file, standardizes some input fields and writes it to a SQL type database.
 The database is not defined in this sample.